 Hull City Council have been providing free access to the Solihull Online Parenting Guides to all Hull postcode residents since October 2018.
-These accessible guides are split between, a pre-birth guide, 0-2 years guide and the 2-18 years quide called Understanding Your Child.
-There are also guides around parent relationships, understanding feelings and a module around understanding how a teenagers brain works and develops.
-Parents whose children may be awaiting assessments for additional needs can access the Understanding Your Child with Additional Needs modules to support them with parenting whilst awaiting other support.
-These have been available for parents for self help and advice though out the pandemic.
-The guides can be accessed through the Hull City Council portal Webpage below.
+These accessible guides are split between, a pre-birth guide, 0-2 years guide and the 2-18 years guide called Understanding Your Child.
+There are also guides around parent relationships, understanding feelings and a module around understanding how a teenagers brain works children in contact with an outcome for Early Help support where the presenting issue has been Parenting families received a Triage to determine the most appropriate intervention.